-To qualify for capital gains (Section 1231 gains) for the cutting of standing timber\, you must own or hold the contractual right to cut timber for longer than 1 year before it is cut.
+To qualify for capital gains (Section 1231 gains) for the cutting of standing timber, you must own or hold the contractual right to cut timber for more than 1 year before it is cut.
 The timber must be cut for sale or for use in your business.
 Timber held for less than 1 year is not eligible.
-And you must make a (Section 631(a)) election on Form T (Timber), Forest Activities Schedules (see page 24).
+In addition, you must make an (Section 631(a)) election on Form T (Timber), Forest Activities Schedule (see page 25).

-The capital gains from standing timber cutting is the difference between its fair market value (FMV) on the first day of the tax year in which it is cut and its adjusted basis (see "basis" on pages 11 to 13 and "depletion" on page 15).
+The capital gains from standing timber cutting is the difference between its FMV on the first day of the tax year in which it is cut and its adjusted basis (see "basis" on pages 12 to 14 and "depletion" on page 16).